janith99hansidu/IoT-Smart-Irrigation-And-Monitoring-System/README.md

 - ✅ Automated irrigation based on soil moisture levels.
 - 🌡️ Real-time temperature and humidity tracking.
 - 🖥️ Live dashboard and app for monitoring and control.
-- 🔔 Alert system for dry soil/extreme weather.
 - 🔁 Manual and auto watering modes.
-- 📊 Predictive analytics to prepare for changing conditions.

 ---